-Canada's sovereignty is not to be com-promised.
-We will be a partner with our allies and not a dependent.
+"Canada's sovereignty is not to be compromised.
+We will be a partner with our allies and not a dependent."

-Since the end of the 30 Years' War and the Treaty of Westphalia in 1648, the notion of sovereignty has become the foundation on which the modern state is based.
-Maintaining sovereign control over Canada's diverse geography remains a constant challenge, exacerbated by activities such as aero-space incursions by drug traffickers. aerial smuggling or other improper uses of airspace.
+Since the end of the 30 Years War and the Treaty of Westphalia in 1648, the notion of sovereignty46 has become the foundation on which the modern state is based.
+Maintaining sovereign control over Canada's diverse geography47 remains a constant challenge, exacerbated by activities such as aerospace incursions by drug traffickers, aerial smuggling or other improper uses of airspace.
 Canada has endeavoured to participate in the maintenance of the sovereign integrity of the continent; however, aging equipment may jeopardize the future effectiveness of this goal.
-Therefore, it is imperative that Canada continue to support current initiatives to field modern and interoperable air forces, as part of the greater effort to increase its contribution to NORAD.
+Therefore, it is imperative that Canada continues to support current initiatives to field